cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 However, this pattern can be used and abused.
 Let's not forget - writing Cypress tests is just **JavaScript**, and its often much easier just to write a simple function for repeatable behavior that's specific to only **a single spec file**.

-If you're working on a `search_spec.js` file and want to compose several repeatable actions together, you should first ask yourself: can this just be written as a simple function?
+If you're working on a `search_spec.js` file and want to compose several repeatable actions together, you should first ask yourself:

+> Can this just be written as a simple function?

+The answer is usually **yes**.
+Here's an example:

 ```javascript
 // There's no reason to create something like a cy.search() custom